briandfoy/z-test-repo/README.md

 This one is tricky because GitHub has a trigger for "Closed", but you have to dig deeper to see why it was closed.

+## Other crazy things

+Sometimes I use this to test various automations before I try them on other repos.